 In the process of learning how to judge swine, one should become familiar with how to recognize the most essential things first and be able to evaluate them properly.
 The details, many of which are very important in commercial as well as in purebred swine, must also be mastered.
 The fundamentals of form and also of function should always be the basis for judging.
+A general knowledge of these may be had by carefully applying the score card method of analysis to representative individuals.
+The score card method is a satisfactory one for training in observation.
+It should, however, be supplemented to the extent that a student be taught how to properly examine animals.
+Whatever method one may use it should be logical in procedure, well adapted to the class in hand, and make possible a complete analysis of the animals.
 Help should not be solicited when you are placing a class.
-This is a splendid opportunity to learn, and to develop confidence in your own judgment.
+This is a splendid opportunity to learn and to develop confidence in your own judgment.

 Judges with experience always make their first observations at some distance from the animals.
 This method makes it possible to observe and study the general balance, type, and character better than at close range.
 One should always move slowly all the way around the animal at a distance of about twenty feet.
 This makes possible a front, side, and rear view.
 The tendency often prevails to handle animals too much.
 Details that are observed in this way are often confusing.
 Judging livestock is based essentially on observations made by the eyes.
-The hands are used in a supplementary way in verifying observations that may not be clear to the eyes.
+The hands are used in a supplementary way in verifying and completing observations that may not be clear to the eyes.

-Experienced livestock men are always quiet around animals and it is no small part of the training in judging, to learn how to conduct one's self around the different kinds of animals.
+Experienced livestock men are always quiet around animals and it is no small part of the training in judging to learn how to conduct one's self around the different kinds of animals.
 The manner in which one acts around livestock is almost invariably a good index as to how much experience one has had with livestock.
 This important fact should be learned early in your work with livestock.